 Restore the Engine either in the same Appliance from which you made the backups or in a different Appliance.
 In the case that you are restoring your backups in another Appliance, make sure that its network configuration is the same as the configuration of the original Appliance.
 Otherwise, you may no longer receive data from the Collectors and have the wrong internal networks configured.
 In addition, the new Appliance requires you to reallocate the devices assigned to the original Appliance from the Portal.
 In case that you are using a license with online activation, this process should be transparent.
-If you are using a license with offline activation, you must repeat the procedure to get your license signed.
+If you are using a license signed.